Navid200/xDrip/docs/Updates.md

 #### **Select update channel or automatic check**
 To select an update channel, access [Main Settings](./Settings.md) &#8722;> `xDrip+ Update Settings`.
 ![](./images/auto_update.png)
 You need to choose alpha in order for the nightly option to become visible.
+After selecting the alpha channel, return to the main screen.
+Then, go back to the Update Settings page and you will see the Nightly as an option now.
 To use the auto update check, enable Automatic update check.
-You may need to restart.
 Now, you will be notified when there is a new release in your selected channel.
 <br/>

 ---